nathanramoscfa/yieldquery/README.md

-# Yield Query
+# YieldQuery

-Yield Query is a Python library for retrieving bond ETF yield data from each ETF issuer's website using a collection of bots for automated data collection.
+YieldQuery is a Python library for retrieving bond ETF yield data from each ETF issuer's website using a collection of bots for automated data collection.
 This data is then processed and stored as a dataframe and CSV file for further analysis or usage in portfolio optimization algorithms as an expected return for a given bond ETF.